Private Aggregation in Hierarchical Wireless Federated Learning with Partial and Full Collusion: Conclusion

-To compute and share the aggregated random vectors $\aggregatedkeys$ with the federator, the base stations send their local aggregated random vectors sequentially to next base station.
+To compute and share the aggregated random vectors $\aggregatedkeys$ with the federator, the base stations send their local aggregated random vectors sequentially to the next base station.
 The last base station shares the result with the federator.
 Hence,

 The base stations need to forward the secret shares to the federator.
-Recall that if multiple clients share the same connectivity pattern $\mathcal{P}$, then base stations simply send the aggregate (sum) of the shares of those clients to the federator.
-The total communication cost from the base stations to the federator is the communication incurred by each connectivity pattern given by $\graddim\frac{\vert \mathcal{P} \vert}{\vert \mathcal{P} \vert - \bscolluders}$.
-In addition, one base station needs to send the aggregated random vector $\aggregatedkeys$ to the federator.
+Recall that if a set of clients $\commonconn$ share the same connectivity pattern $\tmpconn$, then base stations in $\tmpconn$ simply send the aggregate (sum) of the shares of those clients to the federator.
+The total communication cost from the base stations to the federator is the communication incurred by each connectivity pattern given by $\graddim\frac{\vert \tmpconn \vert}{\vert \tmpconn \vert - \bscolluders}$.
+In addition, one base station must send the aggregated random vector $\aggregatedkeys$ to the federator.
 Hence, the communication cost from base stations to the federator is expressed as